mugetsu7/cs3535/InquiryReport/IR5.md

 # Resources
 1. [Shazam It!]
-2. [Information Theoretic Measures of Similarity]
+2. [An Industrial-Strength Audio Search Algorithm]

 ### 1. Mini-abstract of [Shazam It!]
 Renditions are often quite different from the original in one or many attributes including instrumentation, key or genre.
 One has to consider not only the key or tempo differences between cover song sequences, but also the ways in which these chord sequences approximate (or not) the songs they represent